Babirusa: Description

-Babirusa are notable for the long upper canines in the males.
-The upper canines of male babirusa emerge vertically from the alveolar process, penetrating through the skin and curving backward over the front of the face and towards the forehead.
+Babirusas are notable for the long upper canines in the males.
+The upper canines of males emerge vertically from the alveolar process, penetrating through the skin and curving backward over the front of the face and towards the forehead.
 The lower canines also grow upwards.
-The canines of the female are either reduced or absent.
-The structure of the male's canines vary by species.
+The canines of females are either reduced or absent.
+The structure of the male's canines varies by species.
 In the golden babirusa, the upper canines are short and slender with the alveolar rotated forward to allow the lower canines to cross the lateral view.
 The Togian babirusa also has the same characteristics and the upper canines always converge.
 The North Sulawesi babirusa has long and thick upper canines with a vertically implanted alveolar.
-This caused the upper canines to emerge vertically and not cross with the lower canines.
-Babirusa also vary by species in other characteristics.
-The golden babirusa has a long, thick pelage that is white, creamy gold, black or gold overall and black at the rump.
+This causes the upper canines to emerge vertically and not cross with the lower canines.

+Babirusas also vary by species in other characteristics.
+The golden babirusa has a long, thick pelage that is white, creamy gold, black or gold overall, and black at the rump.
 The pelage of the Togian babirusa is also long but not as that of the golden babirusa.
-The Togian babirusa has a tawny, brown or black pelage that is darker on the upper parts than in the lower parts.
+The Togian babirusa has a tawny, brown, or black pelage that is darker on the upper parts than in the lower parts.
 The North Sulawesi babirusa has very short hair and appears bald.
 The female babirusa has only one pair of teats.

 Biology and ecology

-Babirusa are native to Sulawesi, some of the Togian Islands, the Sula Islands and Buru.
-In Sulawesi, they range from the northern peninsula to the south and south east provinces.
-Although babirusas are present on both Sulawesi and Sula, they are not found on the large islands between the two, the Banggai Archipelago.
-It has been hypothesized that the unusual distribution is due to their being transported by humans as gifts bestowed by native royalty.
-The preferred habitat of babirusa are tropical rainforests along river banks.
+Babirusas are native to Sulawesi, some of the Togian Islands, the Sula Islands, and Buru.
+In Sulawesi, they range from the Minahasa Peninsula to the provinces of South Sulawesi and Southeast Sulawesi.
+Although they are present on both Sulawesi and Sula, they are not found on the large islands between the two, the Banggai Archipelago.
+It has been hypothesized that the unusual distribution may be due to their being transported by humans as gifts bestowed by native royalty.
+The preferred habitat of babirusa is tropical rainforest along river banks.
 It appears that they have been confined to the higher grounds in the interior despite occurring in lowland areas near coasts in the past.
-They are also active during the daytime.
-Like all pig species, babirusa have an omnivorous diet with an intestinal tract similar to that of the domestic pig.
+They are active during the daytime.
+Like all pig species, babirusa has an omnivorous diet with an intestinal tract similar to that of the domestic pig.
 The stomach diverticulum of a babirusa is enlarged which may indicate that it is a ruminant but evidence shows otherwise.
 Because it does not have a rostral bone in the nose, a babirusa does not dig with its snout like other pigs do except in mud and swampy grounds.
 The diet of the babirusa includes leaves, roots, fruits and animal material.
-Apparently, the strong jaws of a babirusa are capable of easily cracking hard nuts.
+The strong jaws of a babirusa are capable of easily cracking hard nuts.